-In the transition from the French colony to the independent nation, Senegal has made substantial progress in relation to improving the living standard of its people.
+In the transition from a French colony to an independent nation, Senegal has made substantial progress in regards to improving the living standard of its people.
 As one of the most politically stable nations in Africa, there has been greater space in the political arena to focus on development.
 Despite the political stability and continual growth of the economy, there are still key aspects and dimensions in the life of Senegalese people life that can be improved.
 In the article below, the top 10 facts about the living conditions in Senegal are presented.

 Top 10 Facts About Living Conditions in Senegal

-- Senegal’s economy is based on mining, construction, fisheries, but predominantly, agriculture.
-Agriculture constitutes 12-15 percent of the GDP and employs upward of 70 percent of the total population.
-Many initiatives to address development in Senegal, such as youth employment, empowerment of women and stability of rural communities are centered around agriculture.
+- Senegal’s economy is primarily based on agriculture, as the sector contributes to approximately 15 percent of GDP and 77 of the workforce.
+Many initiatives to address development in Senegal, such as youth employment, empowerment of women and stability of rural communities are centered around agricultural developments.

 - Women in Senegal perform 70 percent of the agricultural work, doing predominately manual labor because mechanical agricultural equipment used contemporarily is unavailable to rural communities.
 Organizations such as the Italian Development Cooperation Agency have trained women in modern technologies and practices, hoping this knowledge will empower women in their communities to teach and be given greater entrepreneurial autonomy over the land and yield.